jchai002/choir-justice-supplies/mx/en/placing-calls-on-hold.markdown

 ## What will the caller hear while they are on hold?

-Your customer will hear either your company's "Music on Hold" audio file, if applicable.
+Your customer will hear your company's "Music on Hold" audio file, if applicable.
 You can learn more about "Music on Hold" by [visiting our FAQ](/mx/en/music-on-hold).